India's record COVID-19 surge continues, vaccines run short

 India is also using a homegrown vaccine developed by a government institute and Bharat Biotech, which is struggling to boost its output.

+Some of the big states, including Maharashtra, have imposed stricter curbs including night curfews and shut down malls, restaurants and places of worship.
+The federal government has refused to impose another national lockdown.

-Reporting by Neha Arora, Nallur Sethuraman and Rajendra Jadhav; Editing by Shri Navaratnam and William Mallard
+Reporting by Neha Arora, Nallur Sethuraman, Rajendra Jadhav, Francis Mascarenhas and Devjyot Ghoshal; Editing by Shri Navaratnam, William Mallard and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.